 - File number: this will be on the formation paperwork you received back from the State when forming your LLC.
 If you’re sending in this form at the same time you’re sending in the form to create your LLC, you won’t have a file number.

 - Texas (assuming your LLC was originally formed in Texas)

 - Period of duration: choose the first option for 10 years

 Follow the instructions on the form for submitting.
 You can send this form in at the same time you’re sending in the documents to form or amend your LLC.
 For more information, refer to the SOS site and see their FAQ.

-Once you’ve registered the DBA name with the state and county, follow the instructions here to register the name with TREC.
+Once you’ve registered the DBA name with the state, follow the instructions here to register the name with TREC.